AI Agent

 When a new ticket or chat message arrives, the system runs this sequence:

-4. Confidence scoring + action decision (show draft, human review, or human required)
+- Confidence scoring + action decision (auto-send, draft for review, or suppress)

 What happens on inbound ticket email